picatz/cbor/README.md

 	// Output: world
 	fmt.Println(value["hello"])

+	// Encode the value map[string]string using the cbor.NewEncoder.
+	//
-	// Note: this currently doesn't encode the data exactly the same as it got it (non-canonical). err := enc.Encode(value)
+	// Note: this currently doesn't encode the data exactly the same
+	//       as it got it (non-canonical).
+	err := enc.Encode(value)
 	if err != nil {
 		panic(err)